kawong14/NLP-Product-Rating/README.md

   Learns by the joint probability distribution p(x,y) then by using Bayes is transformed to p(y/x) however you are not directly         computing p(y/x).
 In this classifier for text analysis, there is an assumption that the words are independent of one another.

   ### Discriminative(RNN):
   Learns the conditional probability distribution p(y/x) "probability of y given x.
 This type of model would read the data sequentially to try and figure out the difference in ratings based on examples.
+In this experiment I tried a number of different models (CNN, Multi Size CNN, and a LSTM).

 ## Results:
+The LSTM performed the best.
+I will continue writing the document in the month of December.